specsolutions/specsync-for-tfs-documentation/features/test-result-publishing-features/publishing-test-result-files.md

 The SpecSync publish-test-results command always creates a single Test Run.
 You can customize many details of the created Test Run using the [command line](../../reference/command-line-reference/publish-test-results-command.md) and the [configuration](../../reference/configuration/configuration-publishtestresults.md) options.
 For example you can set the name of the Test Run using the `--runName` option.

 The Azure DevOps Test Runs have a _Run Type_ setting that can either be _Automated_ or _Manual_.
 SpecSync sets this flag by default based on whether it is configured to [synchronize scenarios as automated test cases](../push-features/mark-test-cases-as-automated.md) (`synchronization/automation/enabled` is set to `true`).
-The value can be overwritten by setting `publishTestResults/runType`.&#x20;
+The value can be overwritten by setting `publishTestResults/testRunSettings/runType`.&#x20;

 {% hint style="info" %}
 Inconsistent setting of the Test Case automation flag and the Test Run run type might lead to "Mismatch in automation status of test case and test run" error in older Azure DevOps servers.
 See related [Troubleshooting entry](../../contact/troubleshooting.md#test-result-publishing-fails-with-mismatch-in-automation-status-of-test-case-and-test-run) for details.
 {% endhint %}

-SpecSync always attaches the test result file to the created Test Run, but you can attach additional files using the `--attachedFiles` option.
+SpecSync always attaches the test result file to the created Test Run, but you can attach additional files using the `--attachFile` option.

 ### Test results can be associated to an Azure DevOps build